noisiver/codebase/Bash/AzerothCore/README.md

 # Information
 The purpose of this script is to fully manage realms running using AzerothCore.
 A few commands will perform every step of the setup of a realm.
 It supports running as a regular realm or as a cluster, running multiple realms or nodes on a single system etc.

+The script will not manage the database server nor will it create the databases or the mysql user.

 The steps included with this script are as follows.
 - Install, and update, authserver and worldserver along with any enabled modules.
 - Download, and update, client data files.
 It will automatically get the latest available version and update if needed.